Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 - **Relative Muzzle Velocity:** 400 m/s
 - **Effective Range:** ~250 meters

 The IZM-37 is a small plasmatic rifle.
-It is much easier to manufacture than other plasmatic weapons, in exchange for its effectiveness.
+It is much easier to manufacture than other plasmatic weapons, in exchange for its effectiveness in firing power and heat management.
 </details>
 <details>
 <summary><b>O-9 (Olgor 9)</b></summary>